Aarception/Mo-information-security-portfolio/README.md

-##### *Public Note Regarding Legal Interest: I am not a plaintiff.
+> ##### *Public Note Regarding Legal Interest: Please, do not solicit.
 I am an advocate for institutional resolution.
-I have no interest in litigation or adversarial contribution.
+I have already ruled out litigation.
+The issue of Aspiration deserves engagement and resolution, not enmity and resistance.
 My research has been made available for the purpose of structural correction, with first right of response to the institution and then, subsequently, as due diligence to the concerned.*

 ---